-- BasicUsername The user name to use to access the Alfresco REST API using basic authentication.
+BasicUsername The user name to use to access the Alfresco REST API basic authentication.
 Micro Focus recommends encrypting the value of this parameter before entering it into the configuration file.
-For information about how to encrypt parameter values, see Encrypt Passwords, on page 62. - BasicPassword The password to use to access the Alfresco REST API using basic authentication.
-Micro Focus recommends encrypting the value of this parameter before entering it into the configuration file.
-For information about how to encrypt parameter values, see Encrypt Passwords, on page 62.
+For information about how to encrypt parameter values, see Encrypt Passwords, on page 64.

-'''
+BasicPassword The password to use to access the Alfresco REST API using

 [Alfresco]

 GroupServerLibrary=ogs_alfresco

-AlfrescoUrl=http://alfresco-host/alfresco

-GroupServerAllUserGroups=GROUP_EVERYONE
+AlfrescoUrl=http://alfresco-host/alfresco GroupServerAllUserGroups=GROUP_EVERYONE

-'''

-'''

 // For basic authentication...

 BasicUsername=admin

 BasicPassword=password

-'''